starcatbrands/service-policies/terms_of_service.md

 ### 11. Agreement Updates
 1. When changes are made, StarCat Brands will make a new copy of this Agreement available on the Services and will also update the “Last Updated” date at the top of this Agreement.
 For any material changes, StarCat Brands will send Customer an updated copy of this Agreement to the email address tied to Customer’s account.
 Unless otherwise stated in such update, any changes to this Agreement will be effective immediately for new customers and thirty (30) days after posting for existing customers.
 StarCat Brands may require customers to provide consent to the updated Agreement in a specified manner before further use of the SCB Services is permitted.
 IF CUSTOMER DOES NOT AGREE TO ANY CHANGE(S) AFTER RECEIVING A NOTICE OF SUCH CHANGE(S), CUSTOMER SHALL STOP USING THE SCB SERVICES.
-2. You can find a history of revisions and sign up to get notified of future changes to this and all StarCat Brands policies by following the steps on our [Updates page](updates.md).
+2. You can find a history of revisions and sign up to get notified of future changes to this and all StarCat Brands policies by following the steps on our Updates page at [https://about.starcatbrands.com/policies/updates/](https://about.starcatbrands.com/policies/updates/).

 ### 12. Definitions
 As used in this agreement: